Carey v. Rocke, 18 So.3d 1266 (Fla. 2d DCA October 23, 2009)

 It is difficult to completely separate the allegation of undue influence from the disciplinary rule because of the inherently confidential nature of the attorney-client relationship, which is an element of undue influence.
 Additionally, the attorney whose bequests are at issue in this case was himself sixty-eight years old and retired at the time of the 1994 will.
 This court must acknowledge that Mr. Carey has had an exemplary career in the legal profession.
 He enjoys a reputation as an honest professional and a civic-minded citizen of great integrity.
 For this reason, deciding the facts and issues in this case has been especially painful and troubling.
 The court cannot help but speculate on whether the lawyer made a cost/benefit analysis, weighing the risks of being charged with a disciplinary infraction (having no intention of continuing to practice law) against the economic benefits to be derived from the conduct.

-Second Order: Will the doctrine of "dependent relative revocation" ALWAYS apply?
+Second Order: Does the doctrine of “dependent relative revocation” always apply?
+NO

 On remand the 2d DCA asked Judge Laughlin to enter a second order explaining why her original ruling resulted in the $7.2 million residuary value of this estate passing by intestacy rather than pursuant to the residuary clause of one of the decedent’s multiple prior wills.
 Here again Judge Laughlin does a masterful job of deconstructing Florida law, this time focusing on the “dependent relative revocation” doctrine [a recurring topic on this blog], and explaining why it did NOT apply in this case.
 The key point here is that this doctrine should only apply if the decedent’s prior will was NOT materially different from the will that’s being set aside.
 If that’s not the case (and for most serial testators it often isn’t), then the doctrine doesn’t apply.
 Here’s how Judge Laughlin summarized the law on this point: